Fantom-360/library_website_project/README.md

 ## Ideas:
 >[!NOTE]
->Ideas as whole should be discused and than if agreed on applied above
+>Ideas as whole should be discused and than if agreed on, applied above